lupyuen/remote-pinetime-bot/README.md

 We mitigate the security risks as much as possible...

-1. Our Telegram Bot is built with Rust, a secure systems programming language
+1. Our Telegram Bot is built with Rust, a secure systems programming language.

+   Check out the Rust source code at [`src/main.rs`](src/main.rs)

 1. No remote access to the host is allowed.
-The Telegram Bot polls for `/flash` commands and executes them.
+The Telegram Bot only polls for `/flash` commands and executes them.

 1. Temporary files are automatically deleted after use with the [`tempfile`](https://crates.io/crates/tempfile) library.
 So we reduce the exposure of files with malware.